Saleemahmedx/Demo/README.md

 # Demo
-This is first demo project on Github
+This is my first Git Repository.
+Author - Saleem Ahmed